DanielLin1986/RepresentationsLearningFromMulti_domain/README.md

 ```

 2. Hardware
- * An NVIDIA GPU with as least 4G video memory is required (Due to using CuDNNLSTM, training on a main-stream GPU had a 12x ~ 50x speedup compared with training on a server equipped with two high-end Intel Xeon CPUs with totally 48 logical cores on our data set).
+ * An NVIDIA GPU with as least 4G video memory is required (Due to using CuDNNLSTM, training on a mainstream GPU had a 12x ~ 50x speedup compared with training on a server equipped with two high-end Intel Xeon CPUs with totally 48 logical cores on our data set).

 3. Data preprocessing
  * The AST parser -- The AST of a source code function can be extracted using the tool called [CodeSensor](https://github.com/fabsx00/codesensor).
 In our paper, we used the old version which is codeSensor-0.2.jar.
 The parser does not require a build environment/supporting libraries for parsering the source code functions to ASTs.